unraid/docs/docs/unraid-api.md

 ```
 unraid-api report --json
 ```
-*Generates a system report and outputs it in JSON format, summarizing server version, uptime, array status, resource usage, and more.*
+*Generates a system report and outputs it in JSON format, summarizing server version, uptime, %%array|array%% status, resource usage, and more.*

 **Example Output (truncated):**
 ```